benjiantolin/oregon_keymeasures_dashboard/README.md

 ### Introduction
 This is a story map that contains a sample of key measures borrowed from the [Oregon by the Numbers 2018 Edition](https://www.tfff.org/select-books/book/oregon-numbers) report.

-The sample of key measures are as follows:
+The sample of key measures topics are as follows:

+- Demographic
+- Social
+- Economic
-- Total Population
+- Education
-- Percentage of Rural population
-- Net migration
+- Health
-- Housing Cost burden
+- Infrastructure

 These are just a handful of the key measures provided by Oregon by the Numbers to further visualize the data using a dynamic online interface.
 The goal of Oregon by the Numbers is to get information to local community leaders, to encorage data driven decision making.